 - You can change the time zone for either new or live apps

-- Time zone change takes effect at midnight UTC time, upon which the dashboard screens, alongside the raw data reports, update to reflect the change
+- Time zone change takes effect at midnight UTC, upon which the dashboard screens, alongside the raw data reports, update to reflect the change

 - Changing the time zone for an app affects the view of the app owners, as well as for all agencies and partners that have access to the app's dashboard

-If you decide to make an additional change to the time zone, you MUST follow these instructions:
+If you decide to change to the time zone, follow these instructions: